-- 4.26 The Workgroup noted the summary legal opinion from National Grid.
+- It is not clear on the face of the EC Regulation where the distinction between connection and network charges should be drawn; - There is no detail or guidance notes published alongside the EC Regulation, there are only a few words within the EC Regulation (physical assets required for the connection or upgrade of the connection); - The different thresholds which charges on generation may not exceed may have already been set accounting for individual charging regimes; - The clearest interpretation seems to be to include what in the GB regime is set as 'Local TNUoS' charges (within the calculation of the annual average transmission charges); - Excluding local charges (from the calculation of the annual average transmission charges paid by generation) leaves scope for challenge to the (GB) charging regime; and - Potential implications can arise from enforcement. - 4.27 The Workgroup noted the summary legal opinion from National Grid.
 However, the Workgroup were not able to agree, based on the summary legal opinion and their consideration of the baseline CUSC, as to whether it would be sensible to; (1) exclude a subset of local assets from, or (2) leave all local assets in, the calculation of annual average charges.
 This stems from different views as to what 'connection' should be interpreted as, when complying with the EC Regulation.
-Views for and against are presented in Table 1 below. - 4.27 It was suggested that it would be up to the European Commission to decide whether the Workgroup's interpretation of the EC Regulation, subsequently approved by the Authority, is correct and it was suggested that a table with arguments in favour of and against different interpretations of the EC Regulation regarding the treatment of local charges be created to help understanding of the views.
-This was subsequently incorporated within, Table 1, which can be found later in this section of the report.
+Views for and against are presented in Table 1 below. - 4.28 It was suggested that it would be up to the European Commission to decide whether the Workgroup's interpretation of the EC Regulation, subsequently approved by the Authority, is correct and it was suggested that a table with arguments in favour of and against different interpretations of the EC Regulation regarding the treatment of local charges be created to help understanding of the views.
+This was subsequently incorporated within Table 1, which can be found later in this section of the report.